m-tsuru/mantela-server/README.md

 # Mantela Server

-Mantela Server is a simple serve that serves and proxies mantela.json files.
+Mantela Server is a simple server that serves and proxies mantela.json files.

 Some Features:
 - Serve mantela.json from a file.